What is AI literacy?

 In 2011, our CEO Antony Mayfield spoke at TEDx Brighton about the skills we’d need in the digital age.
 He talked about:

-• Networks – understanding the systems we work within, online and offline
+- Networks – understanding the systems we work within, online and offline

-• Sharing – as a strategic skill, not a passive act
+- Sharing – as a strategic skill, not a passive act

-• Focus and flow – managing attention and energy in a world of constant connection
+- Focus and flow – managing attention and energy in a world of constant connection

-That early work led to programmes with Microsoft, the Financial Times and others – helping teams build the habits and capabilities needed to thrive in digital-first environments.
+That early work led to programmes with Microsoft, the Financial Times and others, helping teams build the habits and capabilities needed to thrive in digital-first environments.

 One result of that work was Design Your Day – a short handbook for Nokia (later Microsoft’s mobile division) that introduced neuroscience-backed strategies for structuring time and focus.
-It wasn’t just about tech.
-It was about designing better days in a digital world.
+It was a book about designing better days in a digital world.
+The same principles are proving essential now, as AI reshapes the landscape again.

 What we’re learning about AI literacy today